modernpoacher/shinkansen-transmission/README.md

 *Shinkansen Transmission* transforms JSON Schemas into a description of a form for *Zashiki Karakuri*.

-Your schema should have dereferenced `$ref` fields and any `allOf` fields merged _before_ it is transformed with *Shinkansen Transmission* (we recommend [json-schema-ref-parser](https://www.npmjs.com/package/json-schema-ref-parser) and [json-schema-merge-allof](https://www.npmjs.com/package/json-schema-merge-allof)).
+Your schema should be dereferenced _before_ it is transformed with *Shinkansen Transmission* (we recommend [json-schema-ref-parser](https://www.npmjs.com/package/json-schema-ref-parser)).

 ### Installation